Chapter 4: Income statements

 This is the first line that you will see in an income statement.

 It is also sometimes called sales or revenue.
 This is the lifeblood of any company.
-They don’t tend to last very long without turnover.
+Companies don’t tend to last very long without turnover.

 Turnover represents the income earned by a company from selling its goods and/or services.

-So if I had a business and I only sold one product – let’s say beer – and its price was £1 per pint and I sold 1,000 pints during the year, my turnover would be £1,000 (£1 x 1,000 pints).
-Tesco sells lots of different goods at lots of different prices.
-In 2014, when these were all added together it amounted to a very large sum of money – over £63 billion.
+For example, if you owned a business that sold one product – let’s say beer – and its price was £1 per pint and you sold 1,000 pints during the year, your turnover or revenue would be £1,000 (£1 x 1,000 pints).
+Howden sells lots of different goods at different prices.
+In 2023, when these were all added together it amounted to a very large sum of money of £2310.9m.

 Gross profit